nickreynke/php-design-patterns/README.md

 > This repository is currently in its development phase so don't wonder if there aren't any patterns or there are some patterns missing.

-## Run a design pattern
+## Testing

-> Future feature.
-Not fully implemented yet!
+> Not fully implemented yet!

-For demonstration purposes I've set up a console command with which you can execute a desired design pattern to see what it does and outputs.
+For demonstration purposes I've set up tests which you can execute the design patterns to see if they work properly and to see what they output.

-To run the console command you need to install dependencies via [Composer](https://getcomposer.org) by executing `composer install` in your console.
+To run the tests you need to install dependencies via [Composer](https://getcomposer.org) by executing `composer install` in your console.

-Finally run the console command with `php bin/console run:design-pattern`.
-The correct usage can be displayed with `php bin/console run:design-pattern --help`.
+Finally run the tests by executing `php vendor/bin/phpunit` in your console.